A four week online circle for women

-I’m a professionally trained and certified coach, so that’s one reason.
-But really, there are a lot of us out there, so, you might be thinking: Big fargin deal.
+Well, on the official qualifications side: I’m a professionally trained and certified coach, so there’s that.
+But I know there are a lot of coaches out there, so, you might be thinking: Big fargin deal.

 I get it.

-What’s different is that I’ve walked in your shoes.
-I’ve questioned choices, made big life changes, bravely stepped into the unknown (many, many times – left a marriage; moved across the country because i’d always wanted to; planned and prepped for my business while working a demanding “day job” …), and discovered that writing is an incredibly valuable tool for all of this.
-I’ve worked with loads of women who have peeled layer after layer of old stories and beliefs that have been weighing them down for too. damn. long.
-Women who don’t want to find themselves 10 years on saying: “if only” … and “what if?”
+I’ve know that writing is an incredibly valuable tool for all of this.
+I’ve worked with loads of women who have learned the value too.
+Women who have peeled layer after layer of old stories and beliefs that have been weighing them down for too. damn. long.
+Women who don’t want to find themselves 5 years on saying: “if only” … and “what if?”